-This paper describes the intermediate results of an ongoing research that intends to contribute to the strategies for the adaptation of the built environment in response to the new health needs of the elderly population (according to the 11th Sustainable Development Goal SDG11 of UN 2030 Agenda for Sustainable Development and aligned with the United Nations Decade of Healthy Ageing 2021-2030).
-Observing the demographic trends expected for the next decades, in 2050 the percentage of people over 65 will reach 24.4% of the European population (Eurostat, 2020).
+This paper describes the intermediate results of an ongoing research that intends to contribute to the strategies for the adaptation of the built environment in response to the new health needs of the elderly population (according to the 11th Sustainable Development Goal SDG11 of the UN 2030 Agenda for Sustainable Development and aligned with the United Nations Decade of Healthy Ageing 2021-2030).
+Observing the demographic trends expected for the next few decades, in 2050 the percentage of people over 65 will reach 24.4% of the European population (Eurostat, 2020).
 This will also lead to an increase in the demand for long-term care for the treatment of chronic diseases, which mainly affect the older population.
-Since, as we age, we are generally witnessing a reduction in autonomy and mobility, there are many European health systems that, according to the 18th Pillar of European Pillars of Social Rights, promote the strengthening of home care services within the territorial care network (European Union, 2017).
-This is encouraging, in many countries, the development of new housing models for assisted living, and, at the same time, the implementation of adaptation strategies to make existing homes more accessible, safe, and suitable for the aging in place of inhabitants, to save resources and land consumption.
+Since, as we age, we are generally witnessing a reduction in autonomy and mobility, there are many European health systems that, according to the 18th Pillar of the European Pillars of Social Rights, promote the strengthening of home care services within the territorial care network (European Union, 2017).
+This is encouraging, in many countries, as is the development of new housing models for assisted living and, at the same time, the implementation of adaptation strategies to make existing homes more accessible, safe, and suitable for the ageing in place of inhabitants, to save resources and land consumption.
 The introduction of nursing activities (personal care, medication, etc.), rehabilitation, and assistance in daily life tasks (toileting, dressing, feeding, etc.) requires the home environment to meet several requirements through an adequate configuration and physical characterization of the architectural components (Ferrante & Cellucci, 2021).

-Adapting housing to accommodate care at home means simultaneously considering multiple technical, economic, psychological, etc. aspects, which often make it challenging to identify a unique solution.
-This multi-dimensional complexity (Azadi & Nourian, 2021) makes it necessary to apply tools and methods to implement multi-criteria assessments from the early-stage design to support the technical choices of intervention in response to the specific needs of all involved users.
+Changing a home so that care can be given at home means taking into account many technical, economic, psychological, etc. factors at the same time, which can make it hard to find a single solution.
+Because of this multi-dimensional complexity (Azadi & Nourian, 2021), it is important to use tools and methods to do multi-criteria assessments from the beginning of the design process to help make technical decisions that meet the needs of all users

-The generative formulation of the project can be considered a chain of discrete choices that can be supported and informed by evaluation procedures utilizing computational simulations and analyses.
-Starting from the definition of a spatial model, it is possible to associate a home renovation plan with a layout problem where the goal is to find the configuration (in terms of spaces, objects, and architectural elements) that meet several predetermined quality criteria.
-As shown in Figure 1, domestic indoor space can be abstracted as a coherent overlay of a geometrical model and a topological model.
-The geometrical model represents spaces, furniture, and architectural components in terms of their boundary shapes; the topological model describes their relation in a multi-layered graph where elements are nodes and edges express their functional or physical connections.
+The generative formulation of the project can be thought of as a series of discrete decisions that can be supported and informed by evaluation procedures that use simulations and computer analyses.
+Starting from the definition of a BIM model of a house, it is possible to associate a home renovation plan with a layout problem where the goal is to find the configuration (in terms of spaces, objects, and architectural elements) that meets several predetermined quality criteria.
+As shown in Figure 1, the BIM model of a domestic space contains a set of both geometric and informational data related to the characteristics of individual objects and their belonging to an architectural element or space (e.g., a door belonging to a wall, or an object belonging to a room).

 Figure 1.
-Scheme of the spatial data model.
+Scheme of the spatial BIM model.

-In compliance with what has been mentioned, the research aims to define a spatial decision support system (SDSS) capable of analyzing the ergonomic characteristics at a spatial scale of a given configuration of spaces and objects represented by a spatial data model containing topological and geometrical information.
-In the following sessions, we describe the definition of several analyses to establish a multicriteria evaluation mechanism to support selecting technical intervention choices in the specific field of adaptation of housing for home care.
+In line with what has been said, the goal of the research is to define a spatial decision support system (SDSS) that can analyse the ergonomic properties at a spatial scale of a given configuration of spaces and objects represented by a BIM model that has all the relevant data.
+In the following sessions, we describe the definition of several analyses to establish a multicriteria evaluation mechanism to support selecting technical intervention choices in the specific field of housing adaptation for home care.